 Convection plays an important role for heat transfer in the deep interior of planets and stars, thus controlling their evolution.
-Many factors must be taken into account when modelling planetary and stellar convection: composition, rheology, heterogeneity of viscosity...
+Many factors must be taken into account when modelling planetary and stellar convection: composition, rheology, heterogeneity of viscosity.
 Among them, in these large objects where the variation of density with pressure (or depth) is much larger than with temperature, compressibility lies at the heart of convection models and is strongly connected to the choice of a necessary convection approximation.
 It is sometimes not possible to use the original governing equations in a numerical model because they produce the whole class of acoustic waves, even though one is only interested in the much slower convection motion generated by buoyancy.
-The drastically simplified Oberbeck or Boussinesq model (Oberbeck 1879; Boussinesq 1903) suppresses the acoustic waves, which is favorable for numerical simulations, but fails to retrieve the so-called adiabatic temperature gradient in a nearly hydrostatic convecting fluid domain (except in Spiegel & Veronis (1971) in the case of a small adiabatic gradient).
-Intermediate sound-proof models have been proposed, in particular the anelastic (Ogura & Phillips 1961; Braginsky & Roberts 1995; Lantz & Fan 1999) and anelastic liquid (Anufriev et al. 2005) models.
+The drastically simplified Oberbeck or Boussinesq model (Oberbeck 1879; Boussinesq 1903) suppresses the acoustic waves, which is favourable for numerical simulations, but fails to retrieve the so-called adiabatic temperature gradient in a nearly hydrostatic convecting fluid domain (except in Spiegel & Veronis (1971) in the case of a small adiabatic gradient).
+Intermediate sound-proof models have been proposed, in particular the anelastic (Ogura & Phillips 1961; Braginsky & Roberts 1995; Lantz & Fan 1999) and anelastic liquid (Anufriev, Jones & Soward 2005) models.
 Our objective here is to better understand the exact governing equations, and describe and analyse the differences between the results obtained using these equations and those obtained using an anelastic or anelastic liquid model.

-The question of the interplay between acoustic waves and convection is often taken as the key factor, although not the only one, for the applicability of the anelastic approximation (see for instance Verhoeven et al. 2015).
-This depends highly on the value of the Mach number, ratio of the typical convection speed to the acoustic wave celerity.
-However, the anelastic approximation differs from the full compressible model in different ways, and we concentrate in this paper on factors other than the question of the acoustic waves and the Mach number.
+The question of the interplay between acoustic waves and convection is often taken as the key factor, although not the only one, for the applicability of the anelastic approximation (see e.g. Verhoeven, Wiesehöfer & Stellmach 2015).
+This depends highly on the value of the Mach number, the ratio of the typical convection speed to the acoustic wave celerity.
+However, the anelastic approximation differs from the fully compressible model in different ways, and we concentrate in this paper on factors other than the question of the acoustic waves and the Mach number.
 This point of view is driven by geophysical applications: convection in the mantle, core and atmosphere of the Earth is characterized by a Mach number ranging from tiny to small.
-In the Earth's mantle, seismic P (acoustic) waves propagate at velocities of order 10 km s-1 while typical velocities are 0.1 m yr-1, hence the Mach number is of order 10^{-12} .
-In the liquid outer core of the Earth, the typical velocities inferred from geomagnetic variations are of order 10^{-4} m s-1 and seismic P waves have the same typical celerity of 10 km s^{-1} : the Mach number in the Earth's outer core is of order 10^{-8} .
-In the atmosphere, sound velocities of a few 100 m s-1 compared to wind velocities of a few 10 km s-1 lead to Mach numbers of order 10-2.
-On the contrary, the situations that we consider do not apply to the upper atmosphere of Jupiter or Saturn, or to the surface of the Sun where convective velocities of several km s-1 imply Mach number close to unity.
-To ensure a small Mach number, we have chosen to study the case of infinite Prandtl number convection: as shown in section 4, an infinite Prandtl number implies that the Mach number is zero.
+In the Earth's mantle, seismic P (acoustic) waves propagate at velocities of the order of 10 km s-1, while typical velocities are 0.1 m yr-1, hence the Mach number is of the order of 10^{-12} .
+In the liquid outer core of the Earth, the typical velocities inferred from geomagnetic variations are of the order of 10^{-4} m s-1 and seismic P waves have the same typical celerity of 10 km s-1: the Mach number in the Earth's outer core is of the order of 10^{-8} .
+In the atmosphere, sound velocities of a few times 100 m s-1 compared to wind velocities of a few times 10 km s-1 lead to Mach numbers of the order of 10^{-2} .
+In contrast, the situations that we consider do not apply to the upper atmosphere of Jupiter or Saturn, or to the surface of the Sun, where convective velocities of several km s^{-1} imply a Mach number close to unity.
+To ensure a small Mach number, we have chosen to study the case of infinite-Prandtl-number convection: as shown in §4, an infinite Prandtl number implies that the Mach number is zero.